 39. Old Hen Coffee

 Old Hen Coffee is a hidden cafe located along an extremely unassuming stretch of cafes and shops.
 In fact, you would likely miss if you didn't know it was there.

 However, if you do seek it out, you would find a cosy and very pretty cafe which serves up all-day breakfast.

 For something simple, try their Eggs On Toast ($9) or their Avocado on Toast ($12.50).

 For something a little sweeter, their Banana Chocolate Waffles ($11) is an incredible choice.
-It comes with four quadrants of a waffle with a lot o chocolate sauce, nuts, banana slices and a hearty dollop of green yogurt.
-You might want to share this dish it if you aren’t a big eater.
+It comes with four quadrants of a waffle with a lot of o chocolate sauce, nuts, banana slices and a hearty dollop of greek yoghurt.
+You might want to share this dish if you aren’t a big eater.

 88 Rangoon Road, #01-03, Farrer Park